AbbasHusseinOps/URL-ShortenerApp/README.md

-URL Shortener App – Production-Ready Cloud Deployment on AWS
+URL Shortener – Production-Ready Cloud Deployment on AWS What does this project deliver?

-This project deploys a URL Shortener as a fully managed, production-grade web application on AWS.
-Instead of running locally, the app is hosted on scalable, secure cloud infrastructure that includes:

-Scalable hosting: Deployed on AWS ECS Fargate, which automatically manages containers and scales based on demand Zero-downtime releases: Blue/Green deployments via CodeDeploy with automated health checks and traffic shifting Secure access: HTTPS-ready architecture using ALB, private networking, and IAM least-privilege roles Automated CI/CD: GitHub Actions pipeline that builds the Docker image, pushes to ECR, and deploys to ECS using OIDC (no AWS keys needed)
-Production infrastructure: Load balancing, isolated VPC networking, role-based access, and logging built in

-The application runs reliably in the cloud, supports continuous deployments, and is built with Terraform for fully reproducible infrastructure.
+A fully automated, scalable, and secure cloud deployment of a URL Shortener application using modern AWS infrastructure and CI/CD practices.

+This setup provides:

+Scalable hosting – Hosted on AWS ECS Fargate with automatic container orchestration and scaling

+Zero-downtime deployments – Blue/Green releases via CodeDeploy with health checks and traffic shifting

+Secure architecture – HTTPS-ready load balancing, private networking, and IAM least-privilege roles

+Automated CI/CD – GitHub Actions pipeline that builds, pushes, and deploys using OIDC (no stored AWS keys)

+Production-grade infrastructure – Terraform-managed resources, ALB load balancing, logging, and networking best practices